 Another possible issue is that the brake pad wear sensor was not replaced or connected properly.
-As obvious as it sounds, the problem can be within the SBC system itself, and tracking it down requires a suitable diagnostic tool.
+As obvious as it sounds, the problem can be within the SBC system, and tracking it down requires a suitable diagnostic tool.

-What may cause Service Brake – Visit Workshop warning to pop up?
+What may cause the Service Brake – Visit Workshop warning to pop up?

-The Brake system in modern Mercedes-Benz cars is complex and elaborate, and any potential malfunction can affect braking and, therefore, should be taken seriously.
+The Brake system in modern Mercedes-Benz cars is complex and elaborate, and any potential malfunction can affect braking and should be taken seriously.
 Owners should check several common fault points, especially on vehicles with SBC systems.

-- Brake pad wear sensor – old sensor was reused, is not connected properly, or was not replaced.
+- Brake pad wear sensor – old sensor was reused, is not connected correctly, or was not replaced.

 - The brake light switch – is a sensor above the brake pedal itself, which tells the vehicle when the driver is pressing it.
 Simple as it may be, this device’s internal components can eventually wear out, causing it to send incorrect signals.
-The brake light switch is inexpensive, and replacing it is a simple job.
+The brake light switch is inexpensive, and replacing it is simple.

-- The SBC module is quite prone to failures, with the electric pump being the most common issue here.
-It is possible to rebuild a malfunctioning module, although an experienced specialist best does this delicate job.
+- The SBC module is prone to failures, with the electric pump being the most common issue.
+It is possible to rebuild a malfunctioning module, although an experienced specialist is best suited to this delicate job.

 - Dead or weak battery – A weak battery can trigger this warning.
-Charge the battery, and the error should reset if the problem was due to low voltage.
+Charge the battery, and the error should reset if the problem is due to low voltage.